Skip to main content

 • ShaclSail.TransactionSettings.ValidationApproach.Disabled: Disable validation.

 Disabling validation for a transaction may leave your data in an invalid state.
 Running a transaction with bulk validation will force a full validation.
 This is a useful approach if you need to use multiple transactions to bulk load your data.
+You can always skip this if you are certain that your changes are valid.

-As of 3.6.0 there are also a set of experimental transaction settings for hinting about performance aspects of the validation.
+There are also a set of experimental transaction settings for hinting about performance aspects of the validation.

 • ShaclSail.TransactionSettings.PerformanceHint.CacheEnabled: Enable the cache that stores intermediate results so these only need to be computed once.